akenny430/jobApps/README.md

 When I say "type", this originally meant the sector of job that you were applying for.
-For example, one job could be considered `Software Engineering | Google | Software Engineer`, so it`s class is "Software Engineering", the company is "Google", and the actual job is "Software Engineer" Another example could be `Quantitative Finance | Hudson River Trading | Algorithm Developer`.
+For example, one job could be considered `Software Engineering | Google | Software Engineer`, so it's class is "Software Engineering", the company is "Google", and the actual job is "Software Engineer" Another example could be `Quantitative Finance | Hudson River Trading | Algorithm Developer`.

 When looking at it this way, it makes sense to separate each "type" of job into completely different datasets.